arturkw/dev-notes/kafka/Exam notes.md

 - It is crucial to close each `iterator`.
 Failure to close an `iterator` can lead to `Out-Of-Memory` issues.
 - `Streams` scales by allowing multiple thread of executions within one instance  of the application and by supporting load balancing between distributed instances
 - `Stream` engine parallelizes execution of a topology by splitting it into tasks.
 Number of tasks depends on the number of partitions.
 Each task is responsible for a subset of the partitions
+- To split a stream into different branches use `split()` method.
+Method `branch()` is deprecated.
+- method `to` send the output to the specified topic: `stream.to("output_topic")`
+- to combine two streams into one stream `merge` transformation should be used

 ## Joins
 - When joining streams or tables input data **must be co-partitioned**.
 This ensures that input records with the same key, from both sides of the join, are delivered to the same stream task during processing. **It is the responsibility of the user to ensure data co-partitioning when joining**.
 - **The requirements for data co-partitioning are:**
 	 - The input topics of the join (left side and right side) must have the **same number of partitions**.
 	- All applications that write to the input topics must have the **same partitioning strategy** so that records with the same key are delivered to same partition number.
+- You are performing a join, and you only want to join two records if their timestamps are within five minutes of one another.
+Which windowing strategy should you use?
+Sliding Time Windows are used for joins and are tied to the timestamps of records.
+- You have a topic containing records of each click on your website.
+Which windowing strategy would you use to dynamically create windows for an aggregation around click activity, with no windows created when there are no clicks?
+Session Windows are dynamically managed based upon record activity.
 ## Confluent Control Center
 `CCC` is a self-hosted GUI with dashboards to centrilized management and monitoring of key components of the platform, including clusters, brokers, schemas, topics, messages, connectors, ksqlDB queries, security, replication and more